 - Cropping photos digitally as part of the editing process

 - Crop a print to a different aspect ratio from the original image size by trimming the edges of a photo

 Why photo cropping is important

-When we think of cropping a photo, we usually think about cropping it to fit a certain size print.
-So we often think about cropping a photo as a post production activity.
-But cropping photos is something that should be at the forefront of your mind every time you lift your camera to take a photo.
+When we think of cropping photos, we usually think about cropping to fit a certain size print.
+Or maybe you want to resize images for Instagram.

+So we often think about cropping photos as a post production activity.
+But cropping photos is a photography composition technique and should be at the forefront of your mind every time you lift your camera to take a photo.

-The moment you view a scene through the viewfinder or on the LCD screen of our camera, you make the decision on how you’re going to crop the image.
+The moment you view a scene through the viewfinder, or on the LCD screen of your camera, you decide how to crop the photo.
 It should be a considered decision.